 Michael L. ZukoskyProfessorIsle Hall 123Phone: 509.359.6229Email: firstname.lastname@example.org

 Dr. Michael L. Zukosky received his Ph.D. from Temple University with a dissertation on grassland policy and politics in China's Altai Mountains.
-He has general interests in philosophical anthropology and theories of social change as well as their application to economic development and conservation policy.
-He came to Eastern in 2006 to teach Asian studies, linguistic anthropology and the anthropology of science and technology.
-He is currently writing a book based on National Science Foundation-funded research about how livestock herders living around a Przewalski horse reintroduction site in northwest China can contribute to the monitoring of the species and to the production of scientific knowledge about them.
+He has general interests in philosophical anthropology and social theory as well as their application to economic development and conservation policy.
+He came to Eastern Washington University in 2006 and teaches courses in Asian studies, cultural and linguistic anthropology and the anthropology of science and technology.
+These interests intersect in the study of the ontological and semiotic aspects of science and technology in development policy throughout the Central Eurasian region including Kazakhstan, Mongolia, and China.
+He is currently finishing a book based on National Science Foundation-funded research about Przewalski horse reintroduction in northwest China and the pluralism of animals, knowledge, technologies, languages, values, and interests which constitute it.